Reasons for inspecting public documents

 In order to inspect a public document we suggest that you complete the public search document as this provides us with all of the relevant information that we need to perform a search for you.
 You may need to pay the required inspection fee.
 A request for payment by credit card or electronic funds transfer will be sent to you once the documents are retrieved.

 Please note that to conduct a public document search you need to provide us with the administration number to which the document relates.
 If you do not have the administration number, you will need to first conduct an NPII search to obtain it.

-If you are unable to complete the above public document search form you can email your request to registry [at] afsa.gov.au or by post to GPO Box 1550, Adelaide, SA 5001.
+If you are unable to complete the above public document search form you can email your request to firstname.lastname@example.org or by post to GPO Box 1550, Adelaide, SA 5001.

 Note: Debtors, their creditors or their agents may inspect documents in relation to a personal insolvency proceeding in which they are a party without payment of the inspection fee.

 Enquiries about corporations should be directed to the Australian Securities & Investments Commission.

 Privacy and confidentiality